Five-day Vipashyana Retreat

 About the course

-The attached Vipashyana Retreat Schedule and Info document outlines the proposed schedule to be followed and relates further information about how the retreat will be run and generally give a more in depth overview.
+This General Vipashyana Retreat Schedule and Info document outlines the proposed schedule to be followed and relates further information about how the retreat will be run and a more in-depth overview.

-New comers needn’t feel apprehensive, the retreat is suitable to those new to meditation through to the more seasoned practitioners.
+Newcomers needn’t feel apprehensive; the retreat is suitable both to those new to meditation through to the more seasoned practitioners.

 Retreat start and finish time

-There will be a rota in place to take turns in helping out with meal preparation and washing up.
+There will be a rota in place to take turns in helping out with meal preparation, washing up, cleaning and small jobs.

 What to bring

 Early bird discount of $200 (concessions)/ $250 if registering before 1st Nov.
 Thereafter $250 (concessions)/ $300.
 This cost includes food and accommodation.
-The Red Hat Gompa Trust is a charitable trust and this donation will go towards expenses such as covering the instructor’s flight expenses and food for the course.
+The Red Hat Gompa Trust is a charitable trust and this donation will go towards expenses such as covering the instructor’s flights and food for the course.